ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/streamline-cli.md

    /sys/bus/event_source/devices/armv8_pmuv3_0/format/strobe_period
     ```

 You are now ready to use Streamline CLI Tools.
-[Refer to the learning path](https://learn.arm.com/learning-paths/servers-and-cloud-computing/profiling-for-neoverse) to get started.
+Refer to [Profiling for Neoverse with Streamline CLI Tools](/learning-paths/servers-and-cloud-computing/profiling-for-neoverse/) to get started.